favorov/differential.coverage/README.md

-differential-coverage
+differential.coverage
 =====================
 differential.coverage R package

+Differential coverage: Description: Differential Coverage: More or less random collection of
+    interval-focused tools.
+They all are to get bed file collection (e.g.
-Differential coverage: coverage : bed file collection from MACS and we want to know which intervals are deferentially covered.
+    MBD-MACS) and to know which intervals are deferentially covered, which genes are around, etc.